2decomp-fft/2decomp-fft/submissionjoss/paper.md

 The input array ``var_in`` and output array ``var_out`` are defined by the code using the library and contain distributed data for the correct pencil orientations.

-Note that the library is written using Fortran's generic interface so different data types are supported without user input.
+Note that the library is written using Fortran's generic interfaces so different data types are supported without user input.
 That means in and out above can be either real or complex arrays, the latter being useful for applications involving 3D Fast Fourier Transforms.
 Finally, before exit, applications should clean up the memory by: